 Reading Blue Mountain & Northern, Pennsylvania

 Ride a 1920s-era steam locomotive or diesel train to from the Reading area to Jim Thorpe, Pennsylvania, the heart of the Pocono Mountains.
 The Reading Blue Mountain & Northern railroad offers 120-mile round-trip rides on weekends throughout October and the first weekend of November, giving passengers a chance to enjoy lunch in town and explore Jim Thorpe’s historic buildings and museums.
 Hop aboard another train, the Lehigh Gorge Scenic Railway, to savor the foliage in nearby Lehigh Gorge State Park.

 Tennessee Central Railway Museum, Tennessee

-This volunteer organization runs a wide range of short excursions year-round, but it features three all-day “Super Fall Foliage” journeys up to 216 miles round-trip eastward from Nashville.
-The museum uses its own stable of 1950s vintage passenger cars and diesel locomotives over active freight mileage that hasn’t seen passenger service for more than 50 years.
+This volunteer organization runs a wide range of short excursions year-round, but it features three autumn-themed journeys covering up to 168 miles round-trip from Nashville.
+This year’s offerings include a trip to celebrate Oktoberfest in Watertown, an excursion to DelMonaco Winery, and a journey to a fall festival in Baxter.
+The museum uses its own stable of 1950s vintage passenger cars and diesel locomotives; book a dome seat for the best views.

 Other Fall Train Rides

-Shorter tourist lines throughout the country operate fall foliage, Thanksgiving, “Santa,” and other seasonally themed excursions.
+Shorter tourist lines throughout the country operate other fall foliage train rides as well as Thanksgiving, Christmas, and other seasonally themed excursions.
 American-Rails.com has a state-by-state searchable directory of scenic rail excursions, including a section on fall foliage.